| | |

 Adding Mod Podge

-I had never tried using mod podge to prevent painting bleeding before, but decided to add the extra step and am so glad I did.
-I am always very careful when painting a stencil, but sometimes bleeding occurs anyways.
-For this project I added the modpodge and had no bleeding.
+I had never tried using Mod Podge to prevent painting bleeding before, but decided to add the extra step and am so glad I did.
+I am always very careful when painting a stencil, but sometimes bleeding occurs anyway.
+For this project, I added the modpodge and had no bleeding.
 Worth it.

 Apply the modpodge like you would paint, starting from the stencil surface and working towards the center.
 Apply the modpodge along the entire outer line of the stencil, where you expect bleeding could occur.
 You don’t have to do the entire surface.